 Theodore Schwartz is one of New Jersey’s original practitioners of environmental law.
 From 1965 to 1970, he served as Deputy Attorney General for the State of New Jersey, where he acted as Chief of the Attorney General’s Task Force on Pollution.
 His prime responsibilities centered around the enforcement of the State’s pollution control laws through administrative and civil proceedings.

-Mr. Schwartz continues to represent numerous private sector companies in the planning, development, remediation, brownfield redevelopment, regulatory, and litigation aspects of environmental matters.
-In conjuction with these representations, he has handled complex environmental litigation and achieved prominence for many precedent-setting decisions.
-In addition, he is frequently called upon as legal consultant and advisor to various government officials, and is often a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.
+Mr. Schwartz is frequently called upon as legal consultant and adviser to various government officials, and has often been a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.